Star Inn17 Church Street

 See more about this pub on WhatPub, CAMRA's national pub guide.

 The Star became a beerhouse soon after 1830, but parts of the building are older.
 It has a small, separate public bar at the front, with the main rooms of the pub to the side.
 Between the dark oak beams of the ceiling hang hundreds of pubs clips.
 Behind the narrow bar is a patio with smoking area and a separate lounge (The Garden Room) with deep sofas.
 Dogs are welcome in here.
-Up to nine real ales and six or more ciders and perries are available, and regular beer festivals are held at Easter and Halloween.
+Up to twelve real ales (8 midweek and up to 12 weekends) and ten ciders and perries (3 house ciders from the Garden Cider Co.)are available, and regular beer festivals are held at Easter and Halloween.
 Sunday is quiz night and there is folk music on Mondays.
 May stay open later on Friday and Saturday if busy.
-The Star is especially renowned for its selection of ciders and perries, with around six from an ever changing range, sourced by the landlord directly from the National Cider Farm in Sussex.
+The Star is especially renowned for its selection of ciders and perries, with around ten from an ever changing range, sourced by the landlord directly from the National Cider Farm in Sussex.
 Notably, the Star usually stocks a draft mead.
-In Summer 2017 the Stable Cider Bar was opened in the garden which serves a different range of ciders together with a single real ale.
-This bar is open Thursday to Sunday.
-A dedicated cider bar opens into the lounge as well as the garden.
+In Summer 2017 the Stable Cider Bar was opened in the garden also opening onto the lounge which serves a different range of ciders together with a single real ale.
 The pub has won many CAMRA and other awards for cider and perry.